thdrmrphy/1st-balmain-venturer-scouts/Programming/Plan-a-night.md

 - Click "Next Step"
 - Finalise that everything on the page is correct, then click "Conclude Plan" at the bottom.

-Everyone has now been attributed appropriately for their Milestones and the event has been formally concluded :tada:
+Everyone has now been attributed appropriately for their Milestones and the event has been formally concluded 🎉